lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the number of grid points in z direction (LCAO only).
+This keyword controls the number of grid points in the z direction (LCAO only).
 If `Ground_gpts_density` is included in an input file, the `Ground_gpts_z` variable will be ignored automatically.
-Unit is number of points.
+The unit is the number of points.

 #### Default
 8